-Housing Our Heroes.
 No one who wore our country’s uniform should be sleeping on our streets.
 That’s why the City of Los Angeles is working tirelessly to place veterans into permanent housing.
-Since Mayor Garcetti took office, the City has housed more than 11,000 veterans.
-In 2018 alone, there was an 18% drop in the number of homeless veterans on our streets.
+Since Mayor Garcetti took office, the City has housed more than 12,000 veterans.

 That’s why, in 2014, Mayor Garcetti launched the 10,000 Strong veterans hiring initiative, and pledged to connect 10,000 veterans to gainful employment.
 By working with local non-profits, City WorkSource Centers, and the Employment Development Department, the initiative helps companies identify highly qualified veterans and fill open positions.
 The effort also assists veterans with job training geared toward helping them transition military skills to the civilian workforce.

 After developing partnerships with more than 100 private and public employers — from SpaceX to LA Metro — the City surpassed its goal in 2017, and has now connected more than 12,000 veterans with jobs.

 In August 2021, Mayor Eric Garcetti announced a new partnership with Microsoft to provide free tech training to veterans and encourage veterans to apply to the Los Angeles Veterans Technology Training Academy.
 At the end of the 16-week program, graduates will earn certificates in systems engineering and cloud/server maintenance that will open doors to jobs in the tech industry.

 Los Angeles is the first city in the country to introduce this type of certificate training program for veterans, based on the highly successful Microsoft Software and Systems Academy.